Vaginal Cancer Treatment (PDQ®)–Patient Version

 Vaginal cancer is not common.
 There are two main types of vaginal cancer:

-- Squamous cell carcinoma: Cancer that forms in squamous cells, the thin, flat cells lining the vagina.
+- Squamous cell carcinoma: Cancer that forms in the thin, flat cells lining the inside of the vagina.
 Squamous cell vaginal cancer spreads slowly and usually stays near the vagina, but may spread to the lungs, liver, or bone.
 This is the most common type of vaginal cancer.

 Age and being exposed to the drug DES (diethylstilbestrol) before birth affect a woman’s risk of vaginal cancer.